BioStruct-UdeM/SAXS_tutorials/docs/overview_instrumentation.md

 ### Positioning of the detector

-The detector is installed on rails and can therefore be positionned at any desired distance from the sample.
+The detector is installed on rails and can therefore be positioned at any desired distance from the sample.
 The current detector configurations available are listed in the table below.

 ![](img/instrument_detector_positions.png)